-The RIS clearly describes the policy problems, objectives, options and the policy process to date.
+The RIA clearly describes the policy problems, objectives, options and the policy process to date.
 It also clearly identifies where officials' recommendations differ from the options being recommended to Cabinet, and the differing judgements and weightings behind those differing recommendations.

-The RIS is clearly written but lengthy, reflecting the complexity and breadth of the issues this policy package addresses.
+The RIA is clearly written but lengthy, reflecting the complexity and breadth of the issues this policy package addresses.

-The review panel assessed the great majority of the RIS as meeting the quality assurance criteria.
-The key reason for the panel's overall assessment being the RIS partially meets the quality assurance criteria is that the proposal regarding moving the rural land directive to primary legislation do not meet the consultation requirements.
+The review panel assessed the great majority of the RIA as meeting the quality assurance criteria.
+The key reason for the panel's overall assessment being the RIA "partially meets" the quality assurance criteria is that the proposal to move the rural land directive to primary legislation does not meet the consultation requirements.
 This proposal has not been consulted on publicly, or with key non-Crown stakeholders, including Māori.
 The proposals regarding special land acquisition also contain some features that have not been subject to public consultation.
-Addressing this would require appropriate consultations, and inclusion of the results of that consultation, in the proposals.
+Addressing the "partially meets" assessment would require appropriate consultations, and inclusion of the results of that consultation, in the proposals.